-Get a copy of your credit report prior to applying for a mortgage.
-You can obtain a copy via agencies such as Equifax or Experian.
+Obtaina copy of your credit report prior to applying for a mortgage.
+You can obtain a copy using established agencies such as Equifax or Experian.
 By reviewing your credit report you will be able to see what a mortgage lender will see following an application being made.
-If your credit rating isn’t looking too healthy then do what you can to try to improve it.
+If your credit rating isn’t looking too healthy, then take action and do what you can to improve it.

 Prove your address history